xitop/edzed/docs/events.rst

 .. class:: Event(dest: Union[str, Block], etype: Union[str, EventType] = 'put', efilter=None, repeat=None, count=None)

-  Specify an event of :ref:`type<Event types>` *etype* addressed to the *dest* block together with optional event filters to be applied.
+  Create an object with event settings.
+Mandatory settings are the :ref:`type<Event types>` *etype* and the destination block *dest*.

+  A source block uses this ``Event`` object to send a new event each time some trigger condition is satisfied.
+Every such event is then a combination of fixed settings from the ``Event`` object and variable data specific to the particular event.

   The *dest* argument may be a sequential block object or its name.